zelezniak-lab/synthbiolab.github.io/contact/index.md

 {% include section.html %}

-# {% include icon.html icon="fa-solid  fa-hashtag" %}Social Media
+# {% include icon.html icon="fa-solid  fa-hashtag" %}Join Us

-For all lab openings, news on our research, please follow us on Social Media: <br>
+* Interested in potential PhD/postdoc opportunities?
+Keep up-to-date with job openings by following us on twitter [@AZelezniak](https://twitter.com/AZelezniak).
+* We are always looking for talented and motivated students to join our team.
+If you are interested in doing a project with us, please contact PI directly.

 <!-- Twitter embeds from https://publish.twitter.com/ -->